Strict parabolicity of the multifractal spectrum at the Anderson transition

 Above we have accepted that correlator (3) is determined by a single product of the $r_{ij}$ powers.
 Generally, the right hand side of (18) may contain less singular terms determined by exponents $\tilde\alpha_{ij}$, whose sum is less than a sum of $\alpha_{ij}$.
 If certain $\tilde\alpha_{ij}$ are greater than $\alpha_{ij}$, then the given analysis becomes invalid.
 The absence of such terms can be established for sufficiently small $q_i$.
 Indeed, expansion of (18) over $q_i$ with $\Delta_q=aq^2+bq$ shows that for validity of (19) one should set

 These relations are valid for $n=2$, if the power law dependence is accepted in (5), and then they automatically hold for arbitrary $n$, justifying representation (18).
 If additional terms are present in (18), then relations analogous to (23) can be fulfilled only in the presence of certain relations between the exponents $\alpha_{ij}$ and $\tilde\alpha_{ij}$.
-It is clear from Wilson's many-parameter renormalization group that the main scaling and corrections to it originate from different sources and appear to be independent; so existence of strict relations between $\alpha_{ij}$ and $\tilde\alpha_{ij}$ looks improbable\,\footnote{\,Such relations are possible in conformal theories, which possess deep internal symmetry. }.
-Thereby, for sufficiently small $q_i$ there are no additional terms in (18), so the spectrum is strictly parabolic in a certain vicinity of $q=0$ and can be analytically continued to any interval, not containing singular points.
+It is clear from Wilson's many-parameter renormalization group that the main scaling and corrections to it\,\footnote{\,The arbitrary choice of $q_{i}$ allows to neglect the exceptional situations when the sum of $\alpha_{ij}$ is equal to the sum of $\tilde\alpha_{ij}$, and separate the main contribution from corrections to it. } originate from different sources and appear to be independent; so existence of strict relations between $\alpha_{ij}$ and $\tilde\alpha_{ij}$ looks improbable\,\footnote{\,Such relations are possible in conformal theories, which possess deep internal symmetry.
+However, relation (9) for $n=3$ is exact in conformal theories \cite{100}. }.
+Thereby, for sufficiently small $q_i$ there are no additional terms in (18), so the spectrum is strictly parabolic in a certain vicinity of $q=0$ and can be analytically continued to any interval, not containing singular points.\,\footnote{\,For finite $L$, analiticity of $P_q$ and $\Delta_q$ follows from definition (2) according to the theorem on analyticity of integrals depending on a parameter (see, for example the book \cite{101}).
+In the limit $L\to\infty$ there is a possibility of isolated singular points due to the reasons analogous to the Stokes phenomenon (a change of topology for the steepest descent trajectories ); such singularities are discussed in Sec.\,II.C.7 of the paper [1].}.
+The latter reservation is essential, because existence of singular points looks rather probable (see below).